In 2 Infinity Admin

 Today, Atomic Geometry is still in its infancy.
 However, we believe we have finally gathered enough evidence to suggest that it is a viable theory for scientific investigation.
 We therefore encourage people to build the geometry and start educating themselves about the concepts of Atomic Geometry, which I believe will advance our understanding of the Atom and the universe at large.

 Almost everyone today is aware that reality is made up of Atoms.
-Each is formed of a nucleus made of protons and neutrons that accounts for over 99.99% of the atoms mass. this is surrounded by an electron cloud, which falls into distinct shells spaced at specific distances from the nucleus.
+Each is formed of a nucleus made of protons and neutrons that accounts for over 99.99% of the atoms mass.
+This is surrounded by an electron cloud, which falls into distinct shells spaced at specific distances from the nucleus.
 This is often depicted as a dot surrounded by circular orbits of electrons, termed the Bohr Model.
-These shells are subdivided into electron orbitals, that determine where they can and cannot exist, i.e. they are quantised.
-For that reason, the term ‘Quantum Physics’ has been invented to define that particular realm of reality.
+In fact there are only 6 main orbital shells that can form stable atoms, with the 7th being comprised of naturally radioactive non-stable elements.
+Each shell determines where an electron can and cannot exist, i.e. the space around the atoms is quantised.
+This is why we use the term ‘Quantum Physics’ as a methodology for investigating the nature of atoms.

 The Electron Cloud